 2. Make a DIY cuticle cream.

-For day-to-day treatment, I really like this DIY Lavender Coconut Cuticle Balm.
+For day-to-day treatment to heal dry cuticles naturally, I really like this DIY Lavender Coconut Cuticle Balm.
 It just takes a few minutes to make, lasts a long time, and smells amazing!

 Massage a small amount of this into your cuticles whenever you need.
 It will instantly make them softer and less ragged-looking.
 I like to keep a small container next to the sink, and use a bit after every hand washing.